elechua/FPGA_ChickenCHACHACHA/README.md

 # Implementing Chicken Cha-Cha-Cha Board Game on FPGA
 ---

-### Introduction
-This is an undergraduate project where the Chicken Cha Cha Cha game was implemented on an FPGA using Verilog HDL.
+This is an undergraduate project that implements the Chicken Cha Cha Cha game on an FPGA using Verilog HDL.

-#### Rule
+### Rule

----

 ### State Diagram
 <center>